GoogleChrome/web.dev/src/site/content/en/fast/avoid-invisible-text/index.md

     couple lines of JavaScript code, thanks to the [FontFaceObserver](https://github.com/bramstein/fontfaceobserver) library.
 +  Update page styling to use the custom font.

-Here are the changes you can expect to make in order to implement this:
+Here are the changes you can expect to make to implement this:

 +  Refactor your CSS to not use a custom font on initial page load.
 +  Add a script to your page.
 This script detects when the custom font is